Sinatra: What is this thing called Love

 Jazz Mafia with Tiffany Austin

 Continuing Jazz Mafia’s much talked about monthly residency at The Sound Room, this special night brings together Jazz Mafia and Tiffany Austin in a celebration of their decade-long collaboration.
 The 7-piece band of core Jazz Mafia musicians will perform original songs co-written by Tiffany and Jazz Mafia director Adam Theis, along with Adam’s arrangements showcasing Tiffany’s remarkable vocal talents.
-The evening will also feature a tribute to jazz legend Art Blakey in honor of his birthday.
+The evening will also feature a tribute to jazz legend Art Blakey.

 Tiffany Austin - vocals